DaddyMadu/BlissConsoles/README.md

 powershell\
 gog.galaxy\
 etc
-### create-extraprofile
+### enable-extraprofile
-this command will create a ps file in your documents folder and include whatevery you wrote in this file into your main ps profile so it wont get overwritten each time you run update-bliss command to edit your extraprofile file just type: nano $extraprofile and start adding function and commands as you want!
+this command will create a ps file in your documents folder and include whatevery you wrote in this file into your main ps profile so it wont get overwritten each time you run update-bliss command to edit your extraprofile file just type: nano $extraprofile and start adding function and commands as you want, to delete it just rm $extraprofile !
 ### reset
 will reset you current powershell session and reload your profile
 ### reboot